 ‘Did humans evolve from gorillas and chimpanzees?
 Or monkeys?’

-No, but we share a common ancestor.
-There were creatures that over a long time, over large areas and in varying conditions, evolved into different animals, depending on the environmental forces.
-A simple and speculative example: if rodent-like animals lived in rainforests which offered abundant food in the trees, they would probably stay in the trees, and over millions of years become monkeys or apes.
+No, but we share a common ancestor that may have looked like a nimble rodent.
+Over a long time, over large areas, and in varying conditions, those creatures evolved into different animals, depending on the environmental forces.
+A simple and speculative example: if the rodent-like animals lived in rainforests that offered abundant food in the trees, they would probably stay in the trees, and over millions of years become monkeys or apes.
 If any of those creatures had been born with the inclination and ability to walk on two legs they would have gained no survival advantage, so that mutation would quickly be bred out.
 Such a population might eventually evolve into another type of ape, but it wouldn’t evolve to be a bipedal ape.*

-Let’s say another population of the same rodent-like animals lived in savannah plains, and found food in the long grass.
-The ones born with the ability to stand on two legs and see above the grass might have a significant advantage, and be more likely to survive and produce offspring.
-Over millions of years they might evolve into land dwelling apes, walking on two legs.
+Let’s say another population of the same rodent-like animal lived in savannah plains, and found food in the long grass.
+The ones born with a mutation allowing them to stand on two legs and see above the grass might have a significant advantage, and be more likely to survive and produce offspring.
+Over millions of years they might evolve into bipedal, land dwelling apes.